evangelistalab/forte/docs/sphinx/integrals.rst

 **DF_BASIS_MP2**

-The type of basis set used for DF.
-This keyword needs to be placed in the globals section.
+The basis set used for DF.
+This keyword needs to be placed in the globals section of a Psi4 input.
-A common advice for these is to use the basis set designed for the primary basis set, for example, cc-pVDZ should use cc-pVDZ-RI.
+This basis should be one of the RI basis sets designed for a given primary basis, for example, when using ``BASIS = cc-pVDZ`` you should use ``BASIS = cc-pVDZ-RI``.

 * Type: string specifing basis set